akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/3-active-active.md

 ### Updating the cart contents

 Because of this the data structure must always arrive at the same state even if events arrive in a different order.
-To handle this in the shopping cart we replace the `ItemAdded` and `ItemRemoved` events with a single `ItemUpdated` event with a positive quantity number when items were added and a negative when items were removed:
+We have already prepared for this somewhat by representing both add and remove using a single `ItemUpdated` event with a positive quantity number when items were added and a negative when items were removed:

 Scala